Pevensey Bay & Herstmonceux Tourist Information & Visitor Guide

-To the west of 1066 Country stands Pevensey on the coast, with Herstmonceux sitting inland, just behind it.
+To the west of 1066 Country stands Pevensey Bay on the coast, with Herstmonceux sitting inland, just behind it.
 Both have picturesque villages set in rural tranquil landscapes and each with a castle steeped in history.
-Pevensey is famously known as William of Normandy's landing place in 1066 and Herstmonceux Castle as a former site of the Royal Greenwich Observatory.
+Pevensey Bay is famously known as William of Normandy's landing place in 1066 and Herstmonceux Castle as a former site of the Royal Greenwich Observatory.

 Pevensey village is located on a ridge of land, which juts out onto marshland and until the 13th century the marshes were an inlet of the sea.
 Over time the large bay was gradually cut off from the sea by shingle and today the marshes known as Pevensey Levels, a large nature reserve, stretches for miles behind the shingle beach.

 Its long history of visitors starts with the Romans.
 During the 4th century, a Roman shore fort, Anderida was built here to ward off the Saxons.
-When the Roman army left Britain the Saxons began invading in earnest and the old fort was left derelict and abandoned.
+When the Roman army left Britain, the Saxons began invading in earnest and the old fort was left derelict and abandoned.
 A few centuries later another invader, William of Normandy landed nearby in the still existing bay and turned the fort into Pevensey Castle by building upon the old Roman walls.

 The Pevensey Court House Museum in the High Street dates back to the thirteenth century.
 The building was used as the town hall and gaol until 1886.
 The court room with dock, cells and exercise yard are still intact and the museum also has a selection of local history displays to see.
 The dramatic Pevensey Bay lies on the shingle beach.
 During the 18th and 19th centuries it became involved in the south coast smuggling trade and in 1833 was the backdrop for a violent clash between smugglers and customs men.

 Pevensey Bay is well known today to all sailing enthusiasts.
 The local sailing club offers a variety of classes of boats and has a full programme of racing.
 The inspiring 31 mile 1066 Country Walk starts at Pevensey Castle, winds its way to Herstmonceux, through to Battle and across the countryside to Rye.